lsthisloss/Multithreaded-Engine/README.md

 ##
 Pros/Cons:
 + Simple.
-Easy to maintance.
+Easy to code.
 - Hard to scale.
 Must be full refactored.